 The Care Center currently offers support groups in Douglas, Jefferson, and Franklin Counties.
 Groups are free and confidential.
 Facilitated by the Support Group Coordinator, groups focus on cultivating a trauma-informed safe space for peers to support and believe one another and to develop anxiety soothing skills.
-Lawrence Open Group is at 12:00pm on Mondays and Ottawa Open Group is at 12:00pm on Fridays.
+Lawrence Open Group is at 12:00pm on Mondays.
+Groups are also available in our Ottawa and Oskaloosa offices.
 To learn more about joining a support group, please call 785-843-8985 or email firstname.lastname@example.org.